seppo0010/pcitrw/02-04-hashmap.md

  [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
  Colored by Sebastian Waisbrot.

-#### Properties
+#### Definition

+A Hash Map groups things by characteristics.
 If we have enough groups, we can add and look up any item really fast.